Please take a look here for the best ways to get Virus Mania.

 - These alleged “genomes” are constructed from mixed tissue samples containing millions of genetic fragments – they are not from purified virions.
 There is no proof that the computer software assembled “genome” comes from a virus or that the fabricated genetic strand exists in nature.

 These themes are explored in more detail in Virus Mania, as well as many of my videos.
 We have also publicly challenged the virologists to perform blinded and controlled experiments to test whether their indirect techniques are even valid on their own terms.

 Bacteriophages and giant viruses can be found in nature and have been truly isolated.
 However, as Dr Stefan Lanka has suggested these do not appear to be pathogenic (disease causing) in nature.

 I’m not aware of any alleged virus that has been directly isolated from a human or any other animal.
 The virologists seemed to give up on trying to isolate viruses from diseased tissue in the 1950s and in the modern era they focus almost exclusively on indirect molecular detection techniques.
 Rather than actually truly isolating alleged disease causing viruses, they changed the definition of the word ‘isolation’ – see “But this paper shows the virus isolated doesn’t it?” for some examples.

 The definition of a virus is a tiny particle consisting of proteinaceous coat within which is its genome (DNA or RNA).
-It needs to be able to infect and replicate inside a host organism, causing disease.
-However, it has never been demonstrated that any of these observed particles in their purified state are able to infect or cause disease in organisms such as humans.
+It is said to be an intracellular parasite that can infect and replicate inside a host organism, causing disease.
+However, it has never been demonstrated that any such particles have these properties.
 This brings into question the whole theory of “viruses” as the cause of disease and is discussed in more detail in Virus Mania.